PForet/PForet.github.io/_posts/2018-10-19-winning-a-dataopen.md

 ### A negative result is still a result

 Sometimes, things don't go as planed.
 You don't have enough datapoints to separate the noise from the information correctly.
 Your statistical test fails, some variables that you though were critical aren't actually significant.
-That's totally fine.
-Report it, say that you would need more data to conclude, and move on.
+That's totally fine: just report it, say that you would need more data to conclude, and move on.

 ![xkcd linear reg](https://imgs.xkcd.com/comics/linear_regression.png){: .align-center}